devansien/Ansien.Lab/Readme.md

 # Ansien Lab

 This project consists of:
-* Collection of methods to just try out.
+* Collection of garbage scripts to try out.

 ## Description: